The Big Showdown: Episode status

 The series is believed to have been wiped due to network practices of the era.
 An audio clip of the opening to one episode also exists, as well as audio of the complete series finale.
-As of September 29, 2025, three episodes also exist on videotape: the 1974 pilot, an episode from March 1975 where Jim Peck falls while making his entrance down the stairs (which has made an appearance on The Most Outrageous Game Show Moments), and the third-to-last episode from July 2, 1975.
+As of September 29, 2025, three episodes also exist on videotape: the 1974 pilot, an episode from March 1975 where Jim Peck falls while making his entrance down the stairs (which has made an appearance on The Most Outrageous Game Show Moments and also features a $5,000 Showdown win), and the third-to-last episode from July 2, 1975.